DessimozLab/omamer/README.md

 # Change log

+#### Version 0.2.5
+ - Fixes an issue when storing the pre-conputed statistics

 #### Version 0.2.4
  - Improved loading time for standard search by pre-computing statistics
+ - Adding new command line option "info" to show the metadata of the dataset used to build the omamer database.

 #### Version 0.2.2
  - Automated deployment to PyPI